RodrigoFerreiraMoura/SHWS-Summer2026-WSP-Challenge-main/README.md

 ### Submission

-Please submit your solution in the 2026 Winter interview GitHub repository via GitHub Issue.
+Please submit your solution in the 2026 Summer interview GitHub repository via GitHub Issue.

 1. Navigate to the following link: [https://github.com/rodrigoferreiramoura/SHWS-Summer2026-WSP-Challenge/issues/new?template=get-started.md](https://github.com/RodrigoFerreiraMoura/SHWS-Summer2026-WSP-Challenge-main/blob/master/.github/ISSUE_TEMPLATE/get-started.md)
 2. Change `YOUR_NAME` to your full name in the title field